How Does FastOx Gasification Work?

 Syngas then goes into the gas-cleaning isle that removes particulates and gaseous contaminants to meet the requirements of downstream syngas-to-product conversion processes and to meet the local environmental air regulations for the project site.
 Clean syngas can then be converted to produce valuable end-products, such as electricity, renewable fuel, ethanol, crude oil substitute, hydrogen and more.

 The production of renewable fuel is possible via a number of conventional catalytic technologies, such as the well-established Fischer-Tropsch (FT) synthesis process.
-This process converts syngas into renewable fuels by a series of chemical reactions over a catalyst.
 There are many companies that presently manufacture commercial-grade Fischer-Tropsch reactors, such as Rentech, Velocys, and Emerging Fuels Technology.

 Biological back-end methods such as microbial fermentation, which utilizes microbes to generate gasoline and other chemicals, can also be applied.
 Companies such as LanzaTech, Coskata, INEOS Bio, and Kiverdi, have already commercialized these technologies.